0xInfty/Autoguided/README.md

 Code adapted from Karras' repository was originally under the same [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 That code was originally marked with the following copyright disclaimer: _"Copyright (c) 2024, NVIDIA CORPORATION & AFFILIATES.
 All rights reserved"_.
 The disclaimer has been kept in all those files.

-Another part of the code is an implementation described by Evans, Parthasarathy et al in a publication under [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+A different part of the code is an implementation of a method described by Evans, Parthasarathy et al in a publication under [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+No open-source code implementation was shared in this case, but our functions have a link to their publication in the docstrings.

+We use a pre-trained Tiny ImageNet classifier obtained from Huynh et al's ["TinyImageNet-Transformers"](https://github.com/ehuynh1106/TinyImageNet-Transformers) repository.
+The original code and models were shared under an [Apache-2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
+We have kept a link to the repository on functions involving this model.

 A history of changes for all code can be extracted using Git's version control tools.

 ### Acknowledgments

-We thank T. Karras et al for sharing their ["Guiding a diffusion model with a bad version of itself"](https://dl.acm.org/doi/10.5555/3737916.3739595) research and ["EDM2 and Autoguidance"](https://github.com/NVlabs/edm2) code, licensed under CC BY-NC-SA 4.0.
+We thank T. Karras et al for sharing their ["Guiding a diffusion model with a bad version of itself"](https://dl.acm.org/doi/10.5555/3737916.3739595) research and ["EDM2 and Autoguidance"](https://github.com/NVlabs/edm2) code and pre-trained models.

 We also thank T. Evans, N. Parthasarathy et al for sharing their ["Data curation via joint example selection further accelerates multimodal learning"](https://dl.acm.org/doi/10.5555/3737916.3742401) research and a detailed description of their JEST method.

+Finally, our most special thanks to E. Huynh for sharing their ["Vision Transformers in 2022: An Update on Tiny ImageNet"](https://arxiv.org/abs/2205.10660) research and their ["TinyImageNet-Transformers"](https://github.com/ehuynh1106/TinyImageNet-Transformers) code and pre-trained models.